MicrosoftDocs/memdocs/memdocs/intune/user-help/device-limit-wpj-macos.md

 ms.collection:
 ---

-# The limit of devices you can register has been reached
+# The limit of macOS devices you can register has been reached

 Every company sets a limit to the number of devices that each person can use to access company resources.
 This helps keep company information safe, and makes sure that each user is authorized to access it from specific devices and locations.
 There are three things that you can do if you see a message that tells you that you **Couldn't register your device** because you've reached the limit of the number of devices: